Pikkuherkko/My-dex-aggregator/README.md

 # My-dex-aggregator
 More of a frontend project.
-Dex aggregator using 0x
+I got the idea from an Alchemy tutorial (https://docs.alchemy.com/docs/9-how-to-build-a-token-swap-dapp-with-0x-api) but that shit didn't actually work and I wanted to do it in testnet, not mainnet.
+I learned a lot when solving problems.

 Simple dex where we can swap WETH, DAI and USDC in Ropsten network.
 This app uses 0x API /swap endpoints.